 - Persistent vomiting

-DTaP vaccination, one of the recommended childhood immunizations, protects children against pertussis infection.
+DTaP vaccination , one of the recommended childhood immunizations, protects children against pertussis infection.
 DTaP vaccine can be safely given to infants.
 Five DTaP vaccines are recommended.
-They are usually given to children at ages 2 months, 4 months, 6 months, 15-18 months, and 4-6 years.
+They are most often given to children at ages 2 months, 4 months, 6 months, 15 to 18 months, and 4 to 6 years.

-The Tdap vaccine should be given around age 11 or 12, and every 10 years thereafter.
+The TdaP vaccine should be given at age 11 or 12.

-During a pertussis outbreak, unimmunized children under age 7 should not attend school or public gatherings, and should be isolated from anyone known or suspected to be infected.
+During a pertussis outbreak, unimmunized children under age 7 should not attend school or public gatherings.
+They should also be isolated from anyone known or suspected to be infected.
 This should last until 14 days after the last reported case.